-The MBC Minstrel Banjo Track
+The MBC 19th-Century Banjo Track:

-“Minstrel banjo” technique resembles contemporary clawhammer in its general approach and method of striking the strings, but features quite a number of techniques that differ considerably from those widespread among contemporary clawhammer players.
+The repertoire in these books illustrates an African American playing technique that employs the same fundamentals as clawhammer banjo.
+During its heyday, this style of playing was known simply as “banjo style,” “thimble style” or “stroke style.”
+Banjo style resembles contemporary clawhammer in its general approach and method of striking the strings, but features quite a number of techniques that differ considerably from those widespread among contemporary clawhammer players.
 Although some of these techniques may prove challenging to learn, having them in your arsenal not only opens you to a whole new repertoire, but it’s also bound to increase the breadth and depth of your conventional clawhammer playing.

 These “tutors” also illustrate the evolution of finger-picking techniques on banjo, which at the time was referred to as “guitar style.”
 These fingerstyle techniques came to be known as “classic banjo” or “classic fingerstyle,” and were ancestral to both old-time fingerpicking and bluegrass 3-finger.
 Today, classic fingerstyle banjo techniques and repertoire are promoted by such organizations as the American Banjo Fraternity, and the Classic Banjo Community On-line.